Quiet morning light through a window, a mug on the table: a calm moment in everyday life

 Swap harsh inner words for kinder, believable lines.

-Cards showing examples of supportive self-talk
+Cards with examples of supportive, believable self-talk lines

 Kind, specific language supports the brain’s calming circuits.